Ociidii-Works/theme_nightberry/README.md

 A theme to complement our Pastel-Paw color Scheme for Sublime Text 3.

-In truth, I just wanted a darker variant of the default theme that didn't break the features I liked about the stock theme.
+In truth, I just wanted a darker variant of the stock theme that didn't break the things I liked about it.

 ## Design